 I am working as a developer advocate writing blog posts and documentation.
 Here are some samples:

-Armory is the company behind Enterprise Spinnaker support.
-They also offer extra Spinnaker integrations on top of the basic OSS distribution, specifically tailored for large companies that want to move to the cloud.
-I have been writing guest blog posts for Armory:
+Armory was the company behind Enterprise Spinnaker support.
+They also offered extra Spinnaker integrations on top of the basic OSS distribution, specifically tailored for large companies that want to move to the cloud.
+I wrote guest blog posts for Armory:

 SemaphoreCI is a hosted continuous integration company similar to Travis.
 I was already aware of them while researching my mega comparison of hosted CI services.